scarf-sh/terraform-kubernetes-grafana-agent/README.md

 The initial migration was done via the `ks2tf` tool, but for keeping up to date with upstream changes, it's probably best to diff their configuration changes across different releases.

+This project is built and maintained in Scarf's collaboration with [Numtide](https://numtide.com)